ianmoss-dev/ianmoss-dev.github.io/README.md

 ### Languages

 ```
-Python        ████████░░   getting somewhere
+Python        ███████░░░   getting somewhere
-HTML/CSS      ██████░░░░   functional
+HTML/CSS      ███░░░░░░░   functional
-JavaScript    ████░░░░░░   a work in progress
+JavaScript    ██░░░░░░░░   a work in progress
-Military      ██████████   primary skill set
+Military      █████████░   primary skill set
-Parenting     ███░░░░░░░   tbd.
+Parenting     [---------]   ERROR: task incomplete
 ```

 ---

-### Current

-- 📍 Monterey, CA
----

-### Future?

-- 📍 TBD

----
 > "Never trust a survivor until you know what he did to stay alive." — Kurt Vonnegut
 ---

-`ianmoss-dev` · The problems are obvious and so are the solutions → VC/Angel Investor for elementary-aged kids
+`ianmoss-dev` · The problems are as obvious as the solutions → Angel Investor for elementary-aged kids